This huge natural pool has a little cascade bursting in at the top end that creates a great mix of tranquil and turbulent swimming conditions. It is

 wheelchair accessible paths to the water's edge.
 There is a parking space for the disabled.

 Camping is not available at Currumbin Valley Rock Pool.
-If you are visiting the Gold Coast, for accommodation
+If you want to stay overnight in the area near this swim,

 Gold Coast City Council